 This is entirely up to you and the school.
 My own off-the-peg sessions are adapted from my in-person school sessions and include a reading of one of my picture books, a Q&A and a short talk and/or activity relating to the book.
 Some schools have used the session to show me a short performance or presentation inspired by one of my books.
 Other schools have shared the results of ‘favourite book’ votes, with individual children telling me about their favourite page in their favourite book.

 How can virtual visits help to sell books?

 Some schools may organise a sale of your books to coincide with your virtual visit.
 To make it easer to put an order together, you can send schools a list of your books currently in print.
-If you don’t sell direct to schools, you can offer to send out signed book plates for any books the school orders from a local or online bookseller.
+If you don’t sell direct to schools, you can offer to send out signed book plates for any books the school orders from a bookseller.